genolis/outp0st/README.md

 Outp0st is an open-source UI tool to enable next-level team collaboration on dApp development over Terra blockchain.

+Our vision for Outp0st is for it to become the trusted standard toolbox (read: UX layer) for the open source contracts infrastructure landscape.
+Think of it like Kubernetes for developer experience or CMS-like interface for blockchain interpreneurs.

 It consists of two modules: Payload (UI) and Rover (CLI)

 ### Main features